-Although dogs do not require vegetables, seeds and nuts, and fruits for essential nutrients, adding plant ingredients to raw diets proves beneficial.
-Since dogs lack the jaw structure to grind plant matter and the salivary enzymes to begin carbohydrate digestion in the mouth, all produce ingredients must be prepared for optimal digestion and nutrient absorption.
+Although dogs do not require vegetables, seeds and nuts, and fruits for essential nutrients, adding plant ingredients to a raw diet does prove beneficial.
+Dogs lack the jaw structure to grind plant matter and the salivary enzymes to begin carbohydrate digestion in the mouth.
+Therefore, all produce ingredients must be prepared properly for optimal digestion and nutrient absorption.

-When feeding vegetables, it is important to prepare the items properly in order for the dog to digest and absorb the nutrients.
-Vegetables should be pureed, fermented, or lightly steamed for optimal nutrient absorption.
-There are many options of low glycemic and starchy vegetables to choose from to feed dogs.
+When feeding vegetables it is important to prepare the items properly in order for the dog to digest and absorb the nutrients.
+Leafy, fibrous vegetables should be pureed, fermented, or lightly steamed for optimal nutrient absorption.
+Starchy vegetables must be fully cooked.
+There are many low glycemic and starchy vegetable options to choose from.

-A vegetable puree is an easy way to prepare all low glycemic, leafy greens into a single mixture to portion into meals.
-The blend can then be stored in containers for scoop and feed, or the blend can be portioned into frozen serving sizes.
+A vegetable puree is an easy way to prepare low glycemic, leafy greens for dogs.
+The blend can then be stored in containers for scoop and feed, or it can be portioned into frozen serving sizes or meal containers.

 Low Glycemic Vegetables